 After both seeing and tasting colonial Macau, it’s time to get a feel for modern Macau, and nothing says Macau these days more than Casinos.
 The city is experiencing an unprecedented boom in both casinos and tourists and has already overtaken Las Vegas in gambling revenue.

 The Casino that started the boom is the Sands, although it's been eclipsed by bigger and brasher casinos, such as the City of Dreams, Studio City, and The Venetian (the biggest casino in the world).
 The Sands is still well placed if you don't fancy the trek out of town to Cotai.
 There are live bands, free drinks, and a Las Vegas atmosphere.

 Just across the road from the Sands is Macau’s largest tourist development, Fishermans Wharf.
 This 'theme park' is short on both rides and ideas, but it is worth a walk around if only to see the tacky recreations of Old England, Rome, and other period architecture.
 It also has a handful of decent places for a bite to eat or a pint.

 Once you’ve made your fortune at the Sands, the Hong Kong Ferry Pier is just a ten-minute walk away (although the Sands provides shuttle buses).
-Read the Macau Travel Guide for more on how to travel between Hong Kong and Macau.
+Read this Macau travel guide for more on how to travel between Hong Kong and Macau.